 Introducing Prasat Puay Noi

-By public transport from Khon Kaen, catch a bus (30B to 40B, every half-hour) or train (9B, 30 minutes, 7.55am or 8.39am) to Ban Phai, then a sŏrng·tăa·ou to Puay Noi (35B, one hour).
+By public transport from Khon Kaen, catch a bus (35B, one hour, every 30 minutes) or train (9B, 30 minutes, 8am and 8.30am) to Ban Phai, then a sŏrng·tăa·ou to Puay Noi (35B, one hour).
 The last sŏrng·tăa·ou back to Ban Phai leaves at 2pm.
-If you have your own wheels, head 40km south from Khon Kaen on Hwy 2 to Ban Phai, then east on Hwy 23 (signposted to Borabu) for 11km to Rte 2301.
-Follow it and Rte 2297 for 24km southeast through the rural countryside to Ban Puay Noi.
+If you have your own wheels, head east of Ban Phai on Hwy 23 (signposted to Borabu) for 11km to Rte 2301.
+Follow it and Rte 2297 for 24km.